4 Best Gutter Companies in

 • Installation: Gutters are not legally required.
 However, if your house doesn't have a gutter system, the benefits of having one installed typically outweigh the costs.
 How much you can expect to spend on gutters varies based on the style and material you select — more on that below.

 • Repair and Cleaning: Repairing your gutter system may involve reattaching your gutters to your house, fixing holes, filling gaps between gutter sections or replacing sections of a gutter.
-Your gutters may need to be repaired or cleaned if they begin to clog, or if you notice mold and mildew.
-The total price for these services will depend on how large your gutter system is and how long it takes to solve the problem.
+Your gutters may need to be repaired or cleaned if they become clogged, or if you notice mold and mildew.
+The cost of these services will depend on how large your gutter system is and how long it takes to resolve the problem.

 Different Types of Gutters

-The weight, sustainability and durability of your gutter system will be affected by your choice of materials.
-Materials also have an impact on cost.
+The price of your gutters, as well as their durability, weight and sustainability, will be impacted by your choice of materials.
 Some common options for gutter materials are:

 • Aluminum: Aluminum gutters weigh very little and are easy to install.
 Aluminum is rust-resistant, but it also bends and cracks more easily than other materials.
 To be more environmentally conscious, you can look for recycled aluminum gutters.